python/cpython/Doc/library/sqlite3.rst

 rollback open transactions when leaving the body of the context manager.
 If the body of the :keyword:`with` statement finishes without exceptions, the transaction is committed.
-If this commit fails, the transaction is rolled back.
+If this commit fails,
-If the body of the ``with`` statement raise an exception which is not caught, the transaction is rolled back.
+or the body of the ``with`` statement raise an exception which is not caught, the transaction is rolled back.

 If there is no open transaction upon leaving the body of the ``with`` statement,